 Parents will sometimes request that we test hair from their teenagers' brush, to screen for drugs.
 While we can do this, it's not the most accurate approach, nor can the results really be used.

 The problem is that it's impossible to attribute the sample to any specific person.
 We also cannot determine the time frame of the test.
+It's completely different from obtaining a sample directly from the individual.
 For this reason, we refer to the individual as an "anonymous donor."

 Please also note that in the case of court-ordered drug testing, the results collected from drug testing an anonymous donor are not legally defensible.